Swofty-Developments/HypixelSkyBlock/website/docs/setup/resource-pack.md

 ## Configure the Game Server

-Set the pack server URL in `configuration/config.yml`:
+For locally built packs, set the pack server URL in `configuration/config.yml`:

 ```yaml
 resource-packs: